 Enhancing Economic And Social Resilience Of Earthquake-affected Community In Sindhupalchok (ESRS)

-Sindhupalchok is among one of the poorest districts in Nepal.
-Approximately 45% of the population live under poverty line, with 52% of the population with food sufficiency for less than nine months.
-The district was one of the highly affected districts due to the devastating earthquakes of 2015.
-Even after two years of the earthquake, people in the district continue to struggle to restore their livelihood to normal condition.
-Local Initiatives for Biodiversity, Research and Development (LI-BIRD) designed Rebuilding Family Farming (RFF) Programme for responding to the 2015 earthquake which includes phase-wise approach to responding earthquake affected community needs: i) livelihood provision, ii) livelihood protection, and iii) livelihood promotion.
+Sindhupalchok, regarded as one of the poorest districts in Nepal, with approximately 45% of the population living below the poverty line, and 52% of the population having food sufficiency for fewer than nine months, was one of the worst-affected districts by the devastating earthquakes of 2015.
+Even two years after the massive earthquake, people in the district continued to struggle to restore their livelihoods to normal conditions.
+LI-BIRD designed the Rebuilding Family Farming (RFF) Programme for responding to the 2015 earthquake, which included a phased approach to responding to earthquake-affected community needs:

 Project Details